 Board of Directors

-Member of the Audit Committee and of the Nominating and Compensation Committee
+Member of the Nominating and Compensation Committee and of the Audit Committee

-Member of the Business Development Committee
+Member of the Nomination and Compensation Committee and of the Business Development Committee

 Pierre Lamunière (CH/1950) has been a member of the Board of Directors since May 2009.
 After completing his studies in the US (MBA Wharton School, University of Pennsylvania) Pierre Lamunière joined Edipresse Group in 1977.
 From 1987, he headed the company as General Manager, and in 1998 he was named Chairman of the Board of Directors and Chief Executive Officer.
 From 1997 to 2002 Pierre Lamunière served on the Board of Directors of Swiss Post.
-He is Chairman of Lamunière SA and its subsidiaries.
-Pierre Lamunière is also a member of the Management Board of the International Federation of the Periodical Press (FIPP) where he served as Chairman from 2007 to 2009.
+He is Chairman of Lamunière Holding SA and its subsidiaries.
+Pierre Lamunière is also a member of the Management Board of the International Federation of the Periodical Press (FIPP) on which he served as Chairman from 2007 to 2009.
 Since March 2008, he has been on the Board of Directors of Banque Cantonal Vaudoise (BCV).

-Member of the Audit Committee, Member of the Journalism Committee
+Chair of the Audit Committee